uw-thalesians/perceptia-servers/gateway/README.md

 For testing the gateway locally, the [localStartExample.ps1](./localStartExample.ps1) script can be used.
 This script assumes that docker is already installed and running on the system and that the TLS cert and key have been generated (see note above).
 Note, the script is a PowerShell script and thus requires a PowerShell shell.
 Additionally, PowerShell will not run unsigned scripts by default, therefore you may need to enable running unsigned scripts to use it.

-The PowerShell script, [localStartExample.ps1](./localStartExample.ps1) will run the gateway image as a container inside a docker network and exposed to localhost.
+The PowerShell script, [localStartExample.ps1](./localStartExample.ps1) will run the gateway image as a container inside a docker network and expose it to localhost.
 This script has several command line options which allow you to customize the instance.

 ##### Comand Line Options